konstantinengelmayer/Academic_CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Konstantin Engelmayer, and I am a master's student of physical geography in Marburg.
-My research interests include remote sensing, data science, and ecology.
+My name is Konstantin Engelmayer, and I am a master's student of Physical Geography at Marburg University.
+Spending a lot of time in nature during my childhood and still today, I developed a profound appreciation for the environment—a passion that continues to inspire my academic pursuits.
+My research focuses on analyzing the impact of human activities on nature using remote sensing techniques, statistics, machine learning, and deep learning.

+I am dedicated to visualizing spatial relationships to generate knowledge on a broader scale, informing nature conservation management decisions.
+By quantifying and visualizing human impact on natural ecosystems, I aim to support efforts in environmental conservation and sustainable resource management.
+Through my work, I hope to make a meaningful contribution to preserving the natural world that has always been so important to me.
 {style="text-align: justify;"}